Is it better to pay off your house or save for retirement?

-The same way it makes your investments accumulate faster, it also compounds your savings when you pay off more of your mortgage principal* early on. (*Your mortgage principal is your actual mortgage balance, not including the loan interest.)
+It compounds your savings when you pay off more of your mortgage principal* early on. (*Your mortgage principal is your actual mortgage balance, not including the loan interest.)
 Doing so leaves a smaller sum to accrue interest from your lender.

 Let’s say you’re planning to downsize or relocate in your retirement years.
 That means you can fund part of your retirement income through your home sale.
 You can also stay in your home and earn income by renting part of it, like the basement.

 4. Could you earn more by investing than paying off your mortgage early?

-This article is meant to only provide general information.
+This article is meant to provide general information only.
 Sun Life Assurance Company of Canada does not provide legal, accounting, taxation, or other professional advice.
 Please seek advice from a qualified professional, including a thorough examination of your specific legal, accounting and tax situation.